nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/organizing-content/share.md

 The button ![]({{file name='share_web-ui.png' page='icons-index' space='userdoc'}}) gives you the permanent link to the document concerned, in order to easily share it.

-You can also use Nuxeo Easyshare add-on which enables sharing files from the repository with external users not requiring a login.
+You can also use Nuxeo Easyshare addon which enables sharing files from the repository with external users not requiring a login.
 For more information, see [EasyShare Documentation]({{page space='userdoc' page='easyshare'}}).

 ## Downloading